Post Doc MR Research Scientist

 Siemens Healthineers develops innovations that support better patient outcomes with greater efficiencies, giving providers the confidence they need to meet the clinical, operational and financial challenges of a changing healthcare landscape.

-The researcher we envision to be working on this projects will be involved with various aspects of the practical implementation of multi-channel RF transmit technology for brain imaging.
-After an initial 3-6 months stage gaining experience with the hardware and software associated with this technology at Siemens Erlangen (Germany), the fellow will start developing protocols for safe operation at 7T, which will include simulation of the RF magnetic and electric fields.
-This likely will use technologies and methods currently available at Siemens and/or NIH.
-Next, the benefits of multichannel RF technology for clinical MRI protocols will be evaluated, including the development of optimized RF pulses for inversion, excitation, refocusing, and magnetization transfer experiments.
+The researcher we envision to be working on this project will be involved with various aspects of the practical implementation of multi-channel RF transmit technology for brain imaging.
+Initially, this will focus on flexible and user-friendly control of the Siemens transmit and receive hardware.
+Next, the benefits of multichannel RF transmit technology for MRI of brain will be evaluated, including the development of optimized RF pulses for inversion, excitation, refocusing, and magnetization transfer experiments.
 This all will be done under the safety constraints of tissue heating, likely with the active monitoring of RF feedback signals.
 Additional, single- and multi-slice excitation pulses will be designed to perform gradient echo anatomical and functional imaging with optimized SNR and contrast uniformity.